29/06/2010

 Pacini Hernandez not only traces back this cultural phenomenon but also focuses on the picós and picoteros technics and aesthetics - which paralleled the Jamaican developments on this field.
 These are among my favorite pages:

-"De Kinshasa à Cartagena, en passant par Paris : itinéraires d’une « musique noire », la champeta" (in Civilisations.
+If the music originally played on these unreal sound systems came from all over Africa (vinyl records being brought to Colombia by sailors), champeta has a particular connection with Congolese soukous - as mentioned by Elisabeth Cunin in her more recent essay: "De Kinshasa à Cartagena, en passant par Paris : itinéraires d’une « musique noire », la champeta" (in Civilisations.
 Revue internationale d'anthropologie et de sciences humaines, Number 53, 2005, p.
 97-117).
 So wait a minute: Colombian champeta originates in Congolese soukous, which derives from Cuban rumba (mixed with some Greek influence), rumba beats originating themselves from African music...
 Is that right?
 This continuous evolution based on travels and drifts across seas and through history makes the whole thing even more fascinating.

 Picós played original versions of the songs but also covers by local Colombian bands and subsequent DJ mixes and remixes...
 Until today as picós are still pretty much a live reality that keeps on evolving all the time.